MICE in Thailand: Pattaya

 In the mid-1980s, Pattaya became the first Thai resort destination to attract international incentives, mainly from Europe.
 By the year 2000, Pattaya Exhibition and Convention Hall (PEACH), the largest local convention centre, secured its position as a venue for major conventions and exhibitions.
 It has been the venue for numerous large-scale conventions, including the PATA Travel Mart, PATA annual conference and ASEAN Tourism Forum as well as major medical and insurance related congresses.
 North Pattaya Alliance is a group of seven hotels focused on different identities and features that work together in hosting MICE events and Indian weddings.

 Phuket

 The extended touristic infrastructure in Phuket (over 600 hotels, various venues and an international airport) led to the development of a MICE sector on this island.
 Most of the venues with MICE facilities are in Laguna Phuket.

 Koh Samui

+Koh Samui is rapidly becoming a top destination for MICE events.